Flashlight in eyes: Can artificial light cause blindness?

 The light from a standard flashlight with an incandescent bulb can’t damage your eyes.
 These types of flashlights (the kind you may have in your home) have a low lumen output.
 Lumens measure how bright a light is; the more lumens, the brighter the light.

 Some flashlights are powered by an LED (light-emitting diode) bulb.
 LEDs are popular because they’re energy-efficient and affordable.
 While standard LED flashlights won’t injure your eyes, high-powered LED flashlights can briefly disorient you.
 If you shine a high-powered LED flashlight into your eyes, it can cause temporary blindness, and you could fall or have an accident until your vision returns to normal.

 Like standard flashlights, phone flashlights typically have a low lumen output and should not cause eye damage.
 As with LED flashlights, there isn’t enough evidence to show that a phone flashlight is necessarily bad for your eyes.
 However, it’s best not to look directly into any light source, and if a certain light is causing your eyes discomfort, you should avert your gaze.

 What intensity of light can your eyes handle?

-Your eyes are very sensitive to both visible and invisible light, and most types of light can cause damage.
-The brightness of the light and the length of time someone is exposed determine how much eye damage may occur.
-However, even a dim light, such as a reading light, can lead to ocular side effects if you stare directly into it for more than a few seconds.
+Your eyes are sensitive to both visible and invisible light.
+The brightness of the light and the length of time someone is exposed determine how much it impacts the eyes.
+However, even a dim light, such as a reading light, can lead to discomfort if you stare directly into it for more than a few seconds.